Akhtar21yr/Food-Menu-Management/README.md

-# Food Menu Management App API
+# Food Delivery App API

-This repository contains the backend code for a food Menu Management application.
+This repository contains the backend code for a food delivery application.
 It provides RESTful APIs for user authentication, managing food products, adding favorites Foods, and retrieving special offers.

 ## Technologies Used